Akhigbesimeon/My-Reciepe_Website/README.md

 Detailed Instructions: View step-by-step instructions, ingredients, and images.

 How to Use the Website:
-1. Visit https://www.techiekid.tech/on your web browser.
+1. Visit https://www.techiekid.tech/ on your web browser.
 2. Input the preferred meal name in the search bar.
 3. click on the search button.
 4. If you want to view the full recipe, click on the view recipe.